wui-hong/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

 1. _{ more test cases …​ }_

+### Deleting a transaction

+1. Deleting a transaction while all transactions are being shown

+    1. Prerequisites: There already exist some transactions in the application.

+    1. Test case: `deleteTransaction 1`<br>
+       Expected: First transaction is deleted from the list.
+Details of the deleted transaction shown in the status message.
+Timestamp in the status bar is updated.

+    1. Test case: `delete 0`<br>
+       Expected: No transaction is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+    1. Other incorrect delete commands to try: `deleteTransaction`, `deleteTransaction x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+1. _{ more test cases …​ }_